 Help a Child Succeed in School – Become a Volunteer Tutor

 Tutors are needed for after-school tutoring and preschool programs that take place at Nature Trail, the manufactured home community on Mt.
 Carmel Church Road.
 The after-school program serves elementary and middle-school children and meets Monday through Thursday from 3 to 5.
-The preschool program meets two mornings and one afternoon per week for about 2 ½ hours each session.
+The preschool program meets five half-days (four mornings and one afternoon) per week for about 2 ½ hours each session.

 All programs have a lead tutor who plans the lessons and activities to be undertaken each session and helps the tutors work with the children.
 Tutors in the after-school program generally work one-on-one with a child, although some small group sessions may also occur from time to time.

 Tutors can volunteer for one or more days a week during the school year.
 While it is hoped that tutors will be consistently available during the school year, substitute tutors are available to cover times when a volunteer may be ill or traveling.